 BONUS STEP: Add extra value to your community with apps!

-Keep your members in-the-loop with an email digest of top posts
+Keep your members coming back with an email digest of top posts

 Your members join your group because they want to uncover the value inside.
-But it can be hard for everyone to keep up and experience the value locked inside your Slack .Luckily we created Lowdown to help with this.
+But it can be hard for everyone to keep up and experience the value buried inside your Slack.
+The vast majority of members will never engage and stop visiting your Slack quickly.
+We created Lowdown to help with this.
 It lets each of your members set up a personal email digest of channels they care about.
+It's a great way to remind them of their value

 Bringing people together online is a challenge but the reward of successfully doing so is well worth it!
 We wish you all the best with your community.